Inspiring Landscape-Level Conservation Around the Globe

 Great Dreams, as opposed to fantasies, are those that seem to lie at or just beyond the edge of possibility.
 When I first learned of The Wildlands Project, I thought it must be beyond that limit, and admirable whimsy of noble souls.
 But as quickly as I gave the idea serious thought, I was converted.
 With imagination and will, I firmly believe, it can be done.
 Dr. Edward O. Wilson, Wild Earth, Spring 2000

 A quarter-century after our founding, we remain deeply grounded in conservation biology, with habitat connectivity serving as our taproot.
 The core principle of our work is this: if (and only if) protected areas are connected with healthy habitats on a continental scale, our treasured native plants and animals will thrive—as will life-supporting ecological processes like carbon storage and pollination.

 Designing a Wild Future

-Nearly 2 decades ago, Wildlands Network mapped 4 visionary Wildways (broad corridors for wildlife movement, climate adaptation, and human recreation) spanning North America: the Eastern, Western, Pacific, and Boreal Wildways.
+Nearly two decades ago, Wildlands Network mapped four visionary Wildways (broad corridors for wildlife movement, climate adaptation, and human recreation) spanning North America: the Eastern, Western, Pacific, and Boreal Wildways.
 We have since created scientifically based plans to help implement the Eastern and Western Wildways, and have recently renewed our Pacific Wildway program.

 Over the years, Wildlands Network has redefined the language of conservation by coining such terms a rewilding, Wildways, and wildlands philanthropy.
 We’ve also helped popularize the lexicon of conservation planning—cores, buffers, and wildlife linkages are now commonly used by land managers and agency staff.
 By translating the principles of conservation biology for a general audience, we have provided advocates with scientific insight and hope—and have shown that words have the power to inspire effective action for wild nature.